harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 Looking back, I've learnt several crucial things about impostor syndrome and toxic work environments.
 Here's the quick version:

-1. **The Environment Matters More Than You Think** — Your environment shapes your confidence far more than you realize.
+1. **The Environment Matters More Than You Think:** Your environment shapes your confidence far more than you realize.
 The same person can thrive in one team and struggle in another.

-2. **"It's Okay to Ask Questions" Means Nothing Without Follow-Through** — Words are cheap.
+2. **"It's Okay to Ask Questions" Means Nothing Without Follow-Through:** Words are cheap.
 Real psychological safety is demonstrated in daily interactions, not onboarding documents.

-3. **You Can Become the Impostor** — When you internalize the belief that you're not good enough, you can actually start performing below your capabilities, creating a self-fulfilling prophecy.
+3. **You Can Become the Impostor:** When you internalize the belief that you're not good enough, you can actually start performing below your capabilities, creating a self-fulfilling prophecy.

-4. **Experience and Knowledge Gaps Are Different Things** — Not knowing institutional context is a knowledge gap, not a competence gap.
+4. **Experience and Knowledge Gaps Are Different Things:** Not knowing institutional context is a knowledge gap, not a competence gap.
 A toxic team confuses the two.

-5. **Sometimes You Need to Walk Away** — Your mental health and career trajectory are more valuable than any single job.
+5. **Sometimes You Need to Walk Away:** Your mental health and career trajectory are more valuable than any single job.
 Toxic environments are structural problems you can't fix individually.

-6. **You Learn More Than You Realise** — Even in difficult situations, your brain is absorbing information.
+6. **You Learn More Than You Realise:** Even in difficult situations, your brain is absorbing information.
 The knowledge might just be locked away behind anxiety until you change environments.

 <details>
 <summary class="inline-flex items-center gap-2 rounded-lg bg-muted px-3 py-1.5 text-sm font-medium transition-colors hover:bg-muted/80 hover:text-accent">See full breakdown</summary>